SSWConsulting/SSW.Rules.Content/rules/do-you-optimize-tinacms-project/rule.md

 ### Bad practices

-* **Making individual requests with Tina client for each Subcomponent**

-  * This method can overwhelm the build process, particularly when dealing with a large number of subcomponents.
 * **Using deeply nested schemas with nested references**

   * Complex and deeply nested schemas increase the complexity of the project, making it harder to manage and more prone to build failures.